Azerbaijani name: Law

 Names are regulated by the Civil Code of Azerbaijan.
 Besides name and surname, patronymics are also in use, but mostly in legal documents, not in daily use.
 For example, while Ilham Aliyev is known by his name and surname, his full name is Ilham Haydar oghlu Aliyev (oghlu means son).
-Likewise, for women the patronymic form qızı (meaning daughter, sometimes latinized as gyzy) is used, as in Sakina Abbas qızı Aliyeva.
+Likewise, for women the patronymic form qızı (meaning daughter, sometimes exonymized as gyzy) is used, as in Sakina Abbas qızı Aliyeva.
 It is prohibited to give insulting, sarcastic or non-gender names to children by law.
 Children automatically inherit their parents' surname upon registration.
 However, children may change their surname suffixes by age of 10 by their own will.
 Full name change is only accepted after turning 18, when citizens can change their name, surname and even patronymic name as Family Code allows.
 Same law also allows complete removal of surnames leaving only first name and patronymic names, however their legal surname would change to XXX as a standard, to avoid problems with surname-less passports.

 Given names

 Azerbaijani names include names with Turkic (e.g. Turkish name), Germanic, Slavic, Persian, Arabic and Caucasian origin.
-There are several published onomastic dictionaries in Azerbaijani including more than 15.000 names.
-However, there are officially recorded 180.000 different names in registrar of Ministry of Justice.
+There are several published onomastic dictionaries in Azerbaijani including more than 15,000 names.
+However, there are officially recorded 180,000 different names in registrar of Ministry of Justice.
 Names are mostly gender specific; however, new females names could be invented by adding -ə to a male name (for example, male name Ilham could easily be converted into a female name Ilhama).
 Unlike Turkish names, Azeri name are limited by law to one name per child.
 However, there are compound names like Mammadhasan (made of Mammad and Hasan) or Aliakber (made of Ali and Akber).